neivars/elitecss/README.md

 ### CSS Release

-Grab the latest `elite.css` file release and link it in your HTML.
+Grab the latest `elite.css` or `elite.min.css` file release and link it in your HTML.
 The classes are now available to you, namespaced under `ed-*`.

 ### Build from SASS